LibreTask/desktop/README.md

 `npm run dev`

 # Build for platform (example here is mac)

+# Please note these commands take a long time (up to several minutes, so
+# do please be patient)

 1. `npm run build`

 2. `electron-packager .
 Algernon --platform=darwin --arch=x64`